step-security-bot/ockam/tools/scripts/release/README.md

 # Ockam Scripts

+This folder contains scripts to release Ockam Rust crates.
+Note, to run these scripts successfully you need to run Bash version 4 upwards.

 ## Changelog Generation

 Changelogs are generated using [git-cliff](https://github.com/orhun/git-cliff).
 To generate changelogs, we call the [changelog.sh script](https://github.com/ockam-network/ockam/blob/develop/tools/scripts/release/changelog.sh) which will generate changelogs and append to their CHANGELOG.md file.